MENUCLOSE

 • No booking required Admission Free

 Summer at IMMA presents a free music and performance programme in the beautiful surroundings of the IMMA Courtyard.
-Bring your friends and family along and enjoy a wide range of atmospheric and exciting music events, all free of charge!
-The Music in the Courtyard programme seeks to present up and coming artists as well as host well-known names.
+Bring your friends and family along to enjoy a vibrant mix of atmospheric and engaging live events, all free of charge.
+Music in the Courtyard celebrates both emerging and established artists, offering something for every musical taste in a unique open-air setting.

-Please note that events will proceed in rain or shine and that the ground surface may be uneven in places, so bring appropriate footwear.
+Please note that events will take place rain or shine, and the ground surface may be uneven in places.
+We recommend wearing appropriate footwear.

 Programme Details